midhunshyam/Probabilistic-Graphical-Models/README.md

 To recover this project:

 1. Recreate preprocessing pipeline (`.npz` loading, normalisation, label encoding)
-2. Rebuild CVAE & CGAN using PyTorch (reference architecture in report)
+2. Rebuild CVAE & CGAN using PyTorch (reference architecture in `PGM_Report.pdf` for codes)
 3. Use saved model weights (`.pth`) if available
 4. Retrain and re-plot loss curves + generated examples